This web page is a free translation. The original French text would be binding in case of dispute.

 In 2005, to compensate for this and to facilitate student funding, Mario Brûlé, Johanne Toupin, Robert Morin, Francine Hammond and Marc Simard founded Nurses Without Borders (NWB).
 Without delay, other educational institutions became interested in clinical internships in Senegal and NWB’s expertise in their implementation.

-From 2005 to 2012, NWB distinguished itself at the provincial and international levels by its legal recognition, its moral charter, its commitments, its general regulations and its committed, stable and multidisciplinary board of directors as well as by its financial credibility thanks to the financial statements audited by the firm Porter-Hétu International Inc. which meets the highest standards in Canadian accounting.
+Since 2005, NWB distinguished itself at the provincial and international levels by its legal recognition, its moral charter, its commitments, its general regulations and its committed, stable and multidisciplinary board of directors as well as by its financial credibility thanks to the financial statements audited by the firm Porter-Hétu International Inc. which meets the highest standards in Canadian accounting.

 Since its creation, NWB has accumulated over 1,000 members, is an official member of the Association Québécoise des Organismes de Coopération Internationale (AQOCI), shares collaboration agreements with various organizations and institutions in Senegal, Benin, Cameroon, Guatemala and Peru, annually supports about ten projects, some of which are recurring and receives regular support from major donors.